mdbootstrap/mdb-ui-kit/docs/material-design/forms.md

 ## Form groups

-The `.mdb-form-group` class is usually added to the `.form-group` element.
-Whereas the `.form-group` adds structure to forms by providing `margin-bottom` around a label and control pairing, the only purpose of the  `.mdb-form-group` is to demarcate Material Design behaviors for a combination of label/input.
-Focus/hover styling for the label/input is determined based on the `.mdb-form-group`.
+The `.bmd-form-group` class is usually added to the `.form-group` element.
+Whereas the `.form-group` adds structure to forms by providing `margin-bottom` around a label and control pairing, the only purpose of the  `.bmd-form-group` is to demarcate Material Design behaviors for a combination of label/input.
+Focus/hover styling for the label/input is determined based on the `.bmd-form-group`.

-The `.mdb-form-group` is added automatically by javascript through basic discovery of the outer demarcation of the component defined by the Bootstrap standard markup.
-If your code is templated, you may want to add `.mdb-form-group` to the markup directly to prevent any rendering churn from the javascript determining and adding the class to the markup.
-In custom situations, the javascript may not be able to properly resolve the location for the `.mdb-form-group`, so in rare or complex cases you may need to wrap your markup in an `.mdb-form-group` to get appropriate focus/hover behavior.
+The `.bmd-form-group` is added automatically by javascript through basic discovery of the outer demarcation of the component defined by the Bootstrap standard markup.
+If your code is templated, you may want to add `.bmd-form-group` to the markup directly to prevent any rendering churn from the javascript determining and adding the class to the markup.
+In custom situations, the javascript may not be able to properly resolve the location for the `.bmd-form-group`, so in rare or complex cases you may need to wrap your markup in an `.bmd-form-group` to get appropriate focus/hover behavior.

 {% example html %}
 <form>
-  <fieldset class="form-group"> <!-- left unspecified, .mdb-form-group will be automatically added (inspect the code) -->
+  <fieldset class="form-group"> <!-- left unspecified, .bmd-form-group will be automatically added (inspect the code) -->
-    <label for="formGroupExampleInput" class="mdb-label-floating">Example label</label>
+    <label for="formGroupExampleInput" class="bmd-label-floating">Example label</label>
     <input type="text" class="form-control" id="formGroupExampleInput">
   </fieldset>
-  <fieldset class="form-group mdb-form-group"> <!-- manually specified -->
+  <fieldset class="form-group bmd-form-group"> <!-- manually specified -->
-    <label for="formGroupExampleInput2" class="mdb-label-floating">Another label</label>
+    <label for="formGroupExampleInput2" class="bmd-label-floating">Another label</label>
     <input type="text" class="form-control" id="formGroupExampleInput2">
   </fieldset>
 </form>